The Past Passive – Passiivin Imperfekti

 2. The Formation of the Passive Imperfect

-The present passive and the past passive are not always added to the same form, nor have the same ending each time.
+The present passive and the past passive are not always added to the same form, nor do they have the same ending each time.
 Some verbtypes have -tiin as the past passive’s marker, while others have -ttiin.

 2.1.
 Verbtype 1 Passive: weak stem + -ttiin